-Given the fact software is globalized, it was suggested by the FOSS community that this organization is international in character in order to enable ease of working with FOSS communities that span continents.
+Given the fact software is globalized, it was suggested by the FOSS community that this organization shall be international in character in order to enable ease of working with FOSS communities that span continents.
 The Government accepted this recommendation, and began implementation by registering the International Centre for Free and Open Source Software (ICFOSS) in 2009.
-It began the search for a Director immediately, but the initial attempts did not yield any result.
-Subsequently, the Government set up a Search Committee, which identified, Mr. Satish Babu took over as the first Director of ICFOSS from 1 March 2011, and set up office at Technopark, Trivandrum.
-Dr. Jayasankar Prasad C took charge as Director with effect from 1 September 2015.The Governance of ICFOSS is entrusted with the Governing Body appointed by the Government of Kerala To provide support to the Programs of ICFOSS, the Advisory Committee, consisting of a panel of experts has been also appointed.
+Mr. Satish Babu took over as the first Director of ICFOSS from 1 March 2011, and set up office at Technopark, Trivandrum.
+The Governance of ICFOSS is entrusted with the Governing Body appointed by the Government of Kerala.
+To provide support to the Programs of ICFOSS, the Advisory Committee, consisting of a panel of experts has been also appointed.
 ICFOSS today carries out a number of FOSS-related activities in a model that brings together Academia, Industry, Government and the FOSS Community.
 Activities of ICFOSS presently includes R & D; Support to FOSS software development; FOSS Pilot Programs; technology assistance to Government programs and institutions; Local Language computing; Student FOSS activities; Internet Governance; Studies on FOSS; Exploring FOSS Certification; and Capacity Building of students to enter the FOSS Community.